 A recommended serving size is about one-quarter of a cup, served as a dip with crackers, carrots or celery.
 You can dip whatever sounds good – hummus is very versatile.
 One-quarter cup serving of hummus is low carb, at just 11 grams of carbs.
 Pair that with a fiber-packed healthy vegetable like carrots or celery, and you have a low carb snack that even super low carb dieters can enjoy.

 My favorite way to eat hummus is not entirely low carb, but still falls below the suggested 20 carb serving size for low carb snacks.
 I like to take a handful of Mission tortilla chips and liberally dip them in my hummus.
 I will even eat that for lunch sometimes, and be all the happier for it.

-With less than 10 grams of carbs per serving, along with a TON of fiber and protein, the question isn’t, “Is hummus low carb?” but rather, “How is hummus not low carb?”
+With a mere 11 grams of carbs per serving, along with a TON of fiber and protein, the question isn’t, “Is hummus low carb?” but rather, “How is hummus not low carb?”